Self Healing Concrete

 Why the Need for Self-healing Concrete?

-- Concrete still one of the most important construction materials from the time of its invention and will continue in the future also, but most concrete structures are prone to cracking.
+Concrete is still one of the most important construction materials from the time of its invention and will continue in the future also, but most concrete structures are prone to cracking.

 How Does Self-healing Concrete Work?